cfujiname/makers-insights/README.md

 * Anxiety and blanking when other people are watching me code

--_take my time to take notes, if needed, use pen and paper to structure the thought processes instead of rushing into the terminal and text editor_
+- _take my time to take notes, if needed, use pen and paper to structure the thought processes instead of rushing into the terminal and text editor_

 * Practice more exercises

--_after securing my hot desking space, focus on self-led-learning, making use of the practicals provided by the course_
+- _after securing my hot desking space, focus on self-led-learning, making use of the practicals provided by the course_

 * Revise concepts such as instance variables, local variables, OOP.

--_seek for help in different media, such as youtube videos and coding for dummies.
+- _seek for help in different media, such as youtube videos and coding for dummies.
 Sometimes the sources provided are very difficult to read, so try to find something that I can uderstand better_

 * Create a Weekly Calendar for a structured learning process

--_set smaller goals for each day, so it is easier to track progress_
+- _set smaller goals for each day, so it is easier to track progress_